momo0999/e-shop/Readme.md

 Create your .env file in the root of the repo, make use of the variables in the .env.example file.

 ###

+## Testing checkout process:

+- You can use your own [paypal sandbox account ](https://developer.paypal.com/developer/accounts/) if you want to test the checkout process.

 ## Install Dependencies (backend & client)